 About the editor

 I’m Leow Yangfa, editor of the e-book (published by Monsoon Books in December 2011) & the print book (published by Math Paper Press in April 2013).
 I also manage this website.
 Professionally trained as a social worker, I’ve spent most of my adult life involved in social services.
 In Singapore I’ve previously worked in a large statutory organisation and a suicide prevention agency, and volunteered with an HIV/ AIDS group.
 Overseas, I’ve volunteered with a charity for the homeless in London.
-I presently work full-time as the deputy executive director of Oogachaga.
+Since June 2013 (after the publication of the first print edition) I work full-time at Oogachaga, Singapore’s community-based, non-profit, professional organisation for LGBTQ+ individuals, couples and families.

-An uncle to 5 beautiful girls, I also happen to be gay, and my own coming out story was included in SQ 21: Singapore Queers in the 21st Century [published in 2006].
+An uncle to 5 beautiful girls, I also happen to identify as gay and queer, and my own coming out story was included in SQ 21: Singapore Queers in the 21st Century [first published in 2006, with a reprint in 2018].